Roverok/btcaddrtocsv/README.md

 * Add ability to pull directly from running bitcoind instance
 * Add ability to output to more formats like .ods
 * Add GUI?
 Maybe not sure if actually desired.
+    * Maybe?
+Don't know testing new box need a test commit.